slharmer/HarmerLabWebSite/pages/team.md

 {% include team_member member_name="Rod" full_name="Rod Kumimoto" bio='<a href="mailto:rod@innerplant.com">Rod Kumimoto</a> was a post-doctoral scholar in the Harmer Lab.
 He is now Vice President of Research and Development at <a href="https://www.innerplant.com">Innerplant</a>.' image="/assets/img/team/rod-squre.jpg" position="Vice President, Research and Development"%}

 {% include team_member member_name="Akiva" full_name="Akiva Shalit-Kaneh" bio='<a href="mailto:akivask@gmail.com">Akiva Shalit-Kaneh</a> was a post-doctoral scholar in the Harmer Lab.
-He is currently completing a post-doctoral fellowship at <a href="https://plantscience.psu.edu/research/labs/guiltinan/personnel">Penn State</a>, and will soon become a group leader at the <a href="https://www.agri.gov.il/en/units/regionalcenters/4.aspx">Gilat Research Center for Arid & Semi-Arid Agricultural Research, Volcani Center</a>.' image="/assets/img/team/akiva-square.jpg"  position="Post-doctoral scholar" %}
+He is now a group leader at the <a href="https://www.agri.gov.il/en/units/regionalcenters/4.aspx">Gilat Research Center for Arid & Semi-Arid Agricultural Research, Volcani Center</a>.' image="/assets/img/team/akiva-square.jpg"  position="Post-doctoral scholar" %}

 {% include team_member member_name="Hagop" full_name="Hagop Atamian" bio='<a href="mailto:atamian@chapman.edu">Hagop Atamian</a> was a post-doctoral scholar in the Harmer Lab.
 He is now an Assistant Professor in the <a href="https://www.chapman.edu/our-faculty/hagop-atamian">Schmidt College of Science and Technology</a> at <a href="https://www.chapman.edu/index.aspx">Chapman University</a>.
 His lab website is <a href="https://hagopatamian.weebly.com">here.</a>' image="/assets/img/team/hagop-square.jpg" position="Assistant Professor" %}

-{% include team_member member_name="Yuyan" full_name="Yuyan An" bio='<a href="mailto:anyuyan0447@njau.edu.cn">Yuyan An</a> was a visiting scientist in the Harmer Lab.
-She is now an Associate Professor in the <a href="http://yyxyenglish.njau.edu.cn">College of Horticulture at Nanjing Agricultural University</a>.' image="/assets/img/team/yuyan-field.jpg" position="Associate Professor" %}
+{% include team_member member_name="Yuyan" full_name="Yuyan An" bio='<a href="mailto:anyuyan@snnu.edu.cn">Yuyan An</a> was a visiting scientist in the Harmer Lab.
+She is now an Associate Professor in the College of Life Sciences at Shaanxi Normal University, Xi’an, China.' image="/assets/img/team/yuyan-field.jpg" position="Associate Professor" %}

 {% include team_member member_name="Valentina" full_name="Valentina Fanelli" bio='<a href="mailto:valentina.fanelli87@libero.it">Valentina Fanelli</a> was a visiting graduate student in the Harmer Lab.
 She is now a post-doctoral fellow at the <a href="https://www.uniba.it/ricerca/dipartimenti/disspa">University of Bari Aldo Moro, Department of Soil Science</a>.'